Papua New Guinea

-In 2019-20, Australia's development assistance to Bougainville of approximately AUD36.3 million is being delivered through:
+In 2020-21, Australia's development assistance to Bougainville of approximately AUD47.8 million is being delivered through:

-- specific initiatives supporting the Bougainville referendum, governance, economic development and peace building (AUD20.6 million); and
+- specific initiatives supporting governance, economic development and peace building (AUD20 million); and

-- national sector programs in health, education, transport infrastructure, law and justice, gender and labour mobility (AUD15.7 million).
+- national sector programs in health, education, transport infrastructure, law and justice, gender and labour mobility (AUD27.8 million).

 Support to the Bougainville referendum

 A referendum on the future political status of Bougainville in Papua New Guinea was held from 23 November 2019 to 11 December 2019.
 The conduct of the referendum was one of three key pillars of the 2001 Bougainville Peace Agreement (the others being 'autonomy' and 'weapons disposal').
 The referendum offered people a choice between 'greater autonomy' and 'independence'.
 The result of the referendum is non-binding, with the Papua New Guinea Constitution requiring the Papua New Guinea and Autonomous Bougainville governments to consult on the outcome.
-The PNG National Parliament ultimately decides Bougainville's future political status.
+The ultimate outcome will be determined by a vote in the PNG National Parliament.

 The referendum was conducted by the independent Bougainville Referendum Commission (BRC), chaired by former Irish Prime Minister Bertie Ahern.
 Just over 206,000 resident and non-resident Bougainvilleans, and eligible PNG citizens who reside in Bougainville enrolled to vote at over 800 polling locations in Bougainville and across Papua New Guinea, Solomon Islands and Australia.
 The BRC estimates that approximately 85 per cent of voters on the referendum roll cast their vote.
 The BRC announced the referendum results on 11 December: 3,043 votes for Greater Autonomy; 176,928 votes for Independence and 1,096 informal votes.